MaxTheDreaded/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back: Changes current working directory to previous one

 11-lists: Lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format

+12-file_type: Prints the type of the file named 'iamafile' in the /tmp directory